Azure-Samples/azure-scale-set-smart-downscale/README.md

 *_Notice_*: _This sample code is provided for conceptual demo purposes only and not intended for direct production use._

-# Smart scaling for Azure scale-set with Azure Functions
+# Smart scaling for Azure Scale Set with Azure Functions
 Azure Scale Set has a luck of ability to scale down nodes in the right way.
 Unfortunately, when an auto scale rule is triggered a scale set kills node with highest node id.
 In some cases this behavior is not suitable, for example, when nodes have a state or computing calculation for a long period of time: rendering, hosting game sessions and etc. It's critical in those scenarios because a scale set can kill a wrong node that still busy and doesn’t touch idle nodes.
 Therefore, this solution can help avoid such situations and help scale down scale set in a right way – killing only idle nodes based on each node metrics.

 ## How it works